LostBitset/quiver_se/js_concolic/EIDIN/Standard.md

 ## 1. Messages

-There are six messages that make up the protocol:
+There are four messages that make up the protocol:

 | Dir.       | Message Name            | Description                                                               |
 |------------|-------------------------|---------------------------------------------------------------------------|